Auto-Configuration in Brobot

 Why it's needed: JavaCV/FFmpeg libraries print debug messages directly to stdout/stderr, bypassing Java's logging system.
 These messages cannot be controlled through standard logging configuration and require system properties to be set before the libraries are loaded.

-Configuration Properties
+Configuration Propertiesโ

-While Brobot auto-configures most settings, you can override them via application.properties
+While Brobot auto-configures most settings, you can override them via application.properties:

 # Core settings (usually auto-detected)

-brobot.core.image-path=images # Auto-resolved by ImagePathManager
+brobot.image-path=images # Auto-resolved by ImagePathManager

 brobot.mock=false # Auto-set to true in test profile

-# Logging (affects ConsoleReporter output)
+# Logging (affects logging output)

 brobot.logging.verbosity=NORMAL # QUIET, NORMAL, or VERBOSE